A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding: Experimental Setup and Results

 \subsubsection{Evaluation}

-To evaluate system performance, in addition to standard metrics such as DNSMOS, SSIM (speaker similarity), and WER/CER (Word Error Rate or Character Error Rate) for assessing speech quality, speaker similarity, and intelligibility, respectively, we also introduce the CLAP Score to evaluate whether the synthesized speech contains the intended non-verbal phenomena.
-Specifically, we use the sentence ``\texttt{This is a sound of \textbf{non-verbal-tag}.}'' as the text input to the CLAP \cite{elizalde2023clap} text tower, and feed the full synthesized waveform into the CLAP audio tower.
+To evaluate system performance, in addition to standard metrics such as DNSMOS\footnote{\url{https://github.com/microsoft/DNS-Challenge}}, SSIM (speaker similarity)\footnote{\url{https://github.com/BytedanceSpeech/seed-tts-eval}}, and WER/CER (Word Error Rate or Character Error Rate)\footnote{\url{https://github.com/BytedanceSpeech/seed-tts-eval}} for assessing speech quality, speaker similarity, and intelligibility, respectively, we also introduce the CLAP Score~\cite{wu2023large} to evaluate whether the synthesized speech contains the intended non-verbal phenomena.
+Specifically, we use the template sentence ``\texttt{This is a sound of \textbf{specific non-verbal sound}.}'' (e.g., for laughing, ``\texttt{This is a sound of laughing.}'') as the text input to the CLAP~\cite{wu2023large} text tower, and feed the entire synthesized waveform into the CLAP audio tower.
 For subjective evaluation, we adopt two metrics.
 The first is QMOS, which assesses the overall quality of the synthesized speech, focusing on intelligibility, audio quality, and naturalness.
 The second is IMOS, which evaluates whether the audio follows the input text, including non-verbal tags.
 For example, given the input ``\texttt{[sigh] The work for today is not even halfway done yet.}", the TTS system is expected not only to correctly synthesize the verbal content but also to emit a sigh sound at the appropriate position as indicated by the \texttt{[sigh]} tag.
 We collected a total of 20 subjective questionnaires.
 Detailed scoring criteria are provided in the table~\ref{tab:qmos_imos_criteria}.